 The two-year curriculum in the Master of Science degree program is designed to provide excellent training in research skills.
 Students gain expertise in the formulation of research designs and in the acquisition, analysis, and interpretation of data.
-Laboratory courses in cognitive psychology, statistics, and physiological psychology are complemented by a rich array of electives in various other subfields of Psychology.
+Laboratory courses in cognitive psychology, statistics, and biological psychology are complemented by a rich array of electives in various other subfields of Psychology.

 In addition, students may elect to take a graduate course in a department other than psychology to round out their area of special interest.
 Biology, chemistry, computer science, human organization science, and statistics have been of particular interest in this regard.
 Students are required to complete a total of eight courses, including statistics and at least two laboratory courses and to conduct an original piece of research under faculty supervision in the form of a thesis.